OKPTaylor/wine-quality-predictor/README.md

 * **Modeling**

-* The random forest performed well at predicting wines in the quality ranges of 4-7 even hitting over 80% true positive rates at 4 and 7.
+* The random forest performed well at predicting wines in the quality ranges of 4-7 even hitting over 60% true positive rates at 5 and 7.
 The model preformed worse at the end ranges mostly due to the fact that in those ranges there are limited number of wines.
+With clustering, random forests models increased in train accuracy but decreased in validate and test accuracy.

 * While the Polynomial Model beat baseline with a RMSE of .72 this means that predictions will still be off by nearly an entire quality level.
-This is refelcted in the graph by showing how that most of the predictions are clumped in the middle.
+With clustering, there was no significant increase or decrease in performance.

-* Classification modeling (random forest) is comparativly better than any regression model for predicting specific catagories sprend across a greater range of predicted and actual datapoints.
+* Classification modeling (random forest) without clustering is comparativly better than any regression model for predicting specific catagories sprend across a greater range of predicted and actual datapoints.

 # Recommendation
 * For future researchers: This data set consisted of only variants of the Portuguese vinho verde and their associated grape types.
 More data must be collected on other grape varieties.